Short Course on Refugee Rights and Advocacy

 19 Jun 2018

-The Centre for Research in Social Sciences and Education, Jain University and the Asia-Pacific Refugee Rights Network (APRRN) together hosted the first South Asia Short Course on Refugee Rights and Advocacy from 4 - 8 June 2018.
+The Centre for Research in Social Sciences and Education, Jain (Deemed-to-be University) and the Asia-Pacific Refugee Rights Network (APRRN) together hosted the first South Asia Short Course on Refugee Rights and Advocacy from 4 - 8 June 2018.
 The course aimed to strengthen participants’ understanding of forced migration in the Asia Pacific through a human rights perspective and to strengthen participants’ knowledge in advocating for the rights of refugees in the region with a specific focus on the South Asia sub-region.

 16 participants from 8 countries (India, Nepal, Kyrgyzstan, Bangladesh, Australia, Afghanistan, Thailand, Singapore) has come together to gain practical skills and knowledge to improve their work in the areas of refugee rights and advocacy.